132/DP/README.md

 # DP
-Set of Exercises from Design Parttern in UNIPI
-They are made by my friends Cariagi and me.
+Set of Exercises from Design Parttern in UNIPI are made by my friends Cariagi and me.